karthik558/Rust-Ping/README.md

 4.  **View Details:** Click on entries in the tables to see more detailed information.
 5. **Export Logs:** Use the log export form to generate CSV or TXT files of your monitoring data.

+## 🖥️ Adding Devices
+1.  **Access the Dashboard:** Open `http://127.0.0.1:8000/static/manage-devices.html` in your web browser.
+2.  **Add Device:** Fill in the form with the device's name, IP address, Category, and sensors.
+Click "Add Device" to save it to the `devices.json` file.
+3. **View Devices:** After adding devices, you can view them listed on the dashboard.
+(Note: this will be updated in real-time without needing to refresh the page but wait for a few seconds for the changes to reflect).
+4. **Edit Device:** Click on the device name to edit its details.
+You can change the name, IP address, and sensors.
+(Note: Cant edit the category for now).
+5. **Delete Device:** Click on the "Delete" button next to the device you want to remove.
+Confirm the deletion in the popup dialog.

 ## 📡 API Endpoints

 RustPing provides a REST API for interacting with the application programmatically.